supercollider/supercollider/README_WINDOWS.md

 As different checkouts (revisions/versions) of SC might require different checkouts of submodules, you need to run `git submodules update` if resynchronization is necessary.
-Git and SC will warn you if this is required.
+Git/SC will warn you if this is required.

 There are snapshots of release versions of the source on Sourceforge: